 The wide pink border surrounding the wings of the Pink-fringed Dolichomia Moth is neat on the sides and feathery on the bottom.

-Most of the Pink-fringed Dolichomia Moth is actually a sage-green color.
-Two ivory blotches are at the edge of each forewing.
-A thin ivory line extends from each blotch and crosses the wings.
-The pink border is a dark color on most, but some individuals may have a faded pink edge.
-The pink color runs down the outer sides of each forewing and across the fine fringe at the bottom of the wings.
-Wings are usually kept flat and the abdomen pokes up between them.
-Antennae are held over the body instead of in front of the face.
+Most of the Pink-fringed Dolichomia Moth is actually a sage-green color, but it does have a strong pink tone.
+Two yellow or ivory triangles sit at the edge of each forewing.
+A thin pale line extends from each triangle and crosses the wings.
+These markings are also seen in a close relative, the Yellow-fringed Dolichomia.
+The Clover Hayworm Moth is also similar is appearance to this species.
+A dark pink border runs along all sides of the forewings on most Pink-fringed individuals, but for some, it may be quite faded pink.
+The pink color also runs along the fine fringe at the bottom of the wings.
+Wings are usually held flat, and the abdomen can curve upward, poking out between them.
+Antennae are held over the body instead of extended out in front of the face.

 What this moth eats as an adult or as a larva is a bit of a mystery.
 Other members of this family eat dead plant matter or dried grains.
 It is possible that this species does as well, but more study is needed to fill in the information gaps regarding its life history and diet.